Deltares/PlotCFTS/README.md

 # PlotCFTS
 Plot program to plot time series which are Climate and Forecast compliant.

-To build the program PlotCTS you have to install QT 5.12 LTS, BOOST 1.72.0 and netCDF4.
+To build the program PlotCTS you have to install QT 6.8.2 LTS, BOOST 1.87.0 and netCDF4.
-The executable plot_cf_time_series.exe will placed in folder bin/x64/debug or bin/x64/release.
+The executable plot_cf_time_series.exe will be placed in folder bin/x64/debug or bin/x64/release.
 The batch file dispatch_plotcfts.bat is used to dispatch and rename the executable to plotcfts.exe

 ![alt tag](doc/pictures/plotcfts_with_chinese_karakters2.png)

 ## Development environment
-At this moment the environment is based on Visual Studio 2019
+At this moment the environment is based on Visual Studio 2022

 ## Environment variables
 Environment variables (example)
-QT5DIR64=c:\Qt\Qt5.12.6\5.12.6\msvc2017_64\
+QT6DIR=c:\Qt\qt6.8.2\6.8.2\msvc2022_64\

 ## Link Libraries
 netCDF library: